CursedFork/Cybersecurity-Journey/week-01.md

 **Study Focus:**
 - CompTIA A+ Core 1
+- Materials Used This Week --> "CompTIA A+ Complete Review Guide: Core 1 Exam 220-1101 and Core 2 Exam 220-1102" by Troy McMillan

 **Objectives:**
 - Study vigorously with the objective of finishing off the A+ certificate by January